PSU-ICDS/containers/README.md

 * [Singularity Definition Files](#singularity-definition-files)

 ## Scripts
 A collection of shell scripts that I use to help users.
 Most are written for bash, but I will look into supporting users that prefer to use non-bash shells such as tcsh.
+Scripts are stored in `/scripts`, and the executables are stored in `/scripts/bin`.
 For detailed use of each script please refer to the [how-to-use](#how-to-use) section of the documentation.
 The list of available scripts is as follows:
 ### Bash

 * collecter
 * gathero
 * relink_work_scratch